 - a.
 Description.
 Two drums (or similar upright items) are placed 3m (10 ft) apart on center. - b.
 Execution.
 The horse performs a circle around the right hand drum.
 Upon completing the turn, halfway between the drums, the horse will change direction and begin a circle of the same diameter around the left hand drum.
 When completing the second circle, the horse must pass between the drums to exit the obstacle.
 The circles must be uniform in size with the change of lead and/or bend oncenter between the drums.
 A circle size of 3m represents the highest degree of execution.
 The Advanced (L6) and Masters (L7) levels may be required to rein back through the obstacle after the initial circuits in the forward direction.
 The first circuit in reverse must circle the drum on the right.
+To complete the reverse Figure 8, the horse must back completely (all four feet) out of the obstacle (including markers if used).
 If this option is included, it must be indicated on the course map.

-d.
+c.
 Assessment Criteria (EOH).
 The Judge will evaluate the straightness of the approach to the obstacle; correctness of the horse's posture during the change of lead; the passage half way between the drums; the shape, symmetry, and precision of the circles; and the horse's response to the aids.
 A lower score will be given if the change of lead and/or change of bend are not centered between the drums.
 A negative mark will be given if the rider fails to perform a change of lead or if a drum is knocked over.